How to Play Blindfold Chess Online: Platforms, Tips, and Drills

 Ghost pieces

 You capture a pawn on e4, but three moves later your mental board still shows it there.
 Announce every capture aloud ("pawn on e4 removed") to force the update.
+Our catalogue of 9 blindfold chess mistakes covers the full list of traps players fall into before they build this habit.

 Time pressure drift